D Public Restrooms Project

 In order to know the restrooms available for use, we have put stickers outside in a visible spot.
 The design was perfectioned by people with dementia, who selected from many design proposals, conveyed their opinion, and made minor corrections.
 The phrase “D Public Restrooms” itself doesn’t transmit the meaning.
 For that reason, there is an explanation next to its name.

-The expansion of D Public Restrooms, from now on
+The expansion of D Public Restrooms Project, from now on

 The D Public Restrooms Project doesn’t provide any rules regarding the function and scale of bathrooms and how the staff is involved.
 The concept of the activity is simple, “lend bathrooms to those in need.”
 To recruit sponsors, mainly Mr. Takeuchi and myself, we went to offices inside Machida City to ask for support, and we are also engaged in public relations activities like social media.